The 8 Best Telematics Companies in 2025

 Best for large fleets and safety-focused operations

-What's New for Verizon?
-Summer 2025
+What's new for Verizon?
+Fall 2025

 Verizon Connect scoring

-Verizon Connect's Weekly Video Safety Score is a new feature for May 2025.
+Verizon Connect's weekly video safety score is a new feature for May 2025.
 Source: Verizon

 verizon logo